-Vdara Las Vegas is a non-casino, smoke-free hotel within CityCenter that prioritizes calm, space, and livability.
-It works best for guests who want easy access to central Strip resorts without staying inside the Strip’s constant noise and activity.
+Vdara Las Vegas is a non-gaming, non-smoking hotel within CityCenter that prioritizes calm, space, and livability over casino energy or spectacle.
+It works best for guests who want easy access to ARIA, Bellagio, and The Cosmopolitan without staying inside the Strip’s constant noise and activity.

 If you’re deciding between Vdara and other central Strip hotels, the choice comes down to this: